xyziemba/chronology/README.md

-# TimeTravel
+# Chronology

-TimeTravel watches and records every change you make to a file in a Git repository.
+Chronology watches and records every change you make to a file in a Git repository.
 It's perpetual undo – go back to two hours ago or two days ago.

-TimeTravel also records all your work, as you do it, in almost real time.
+Chronology also records all your work, as you do it, in almost real time.
 You can go analyze that data to understand *how* you built a product, *why* you made changes, and *what* you can do to become more productive.
-Tools to help analyze your edit history are the next step after TimeTravel.
+Tools to help analyze your edit history are the next step after Chronology.

 ## Installing